 Do I get a Tax Deduction for Contributing to the Coverdell?

 There is no state or federal tax deduction to ‘contribute’ to the Coverdell, which is certainly a drawback compared to the 529.
-Most states allow for a State Tax Deduction for contributions to ‘their’ 529 plans, but donors receive NO Federal Tax Deduction.
+Most states allow for a State Tax Deduction for contributions to ‘their’ 529 plans.
+Although, donors receive NO Federal Tax Deduction.

 Note, that a deduction can only be taken for the 529 in certain States where the donor is a resident of the same State where the Plan is established.